Dahrii-Paul/UriPred/README.md

 **USAGE**

-To know about the available option for the standalone, type the following command:
+Type the following commands to explore the options of the tool:
 ```
 uripred.py -h
 ```